 For long-held public policy reasons, English Law dislikes clauses which restrain free trade and individuals’ freedom to contract and so such clauses are only enforceable if they are (and provided they do not go beyond) what is required to protect legitimate business interests.

 ~ ‘trade connections’ (including customer contacts, general business goodwill and reputation, and relations with staff); and

 ~ trade secrets and confidential information.

 A covenant protecting trade connections must be limited in terms of the restrictive activities themselves, and apply for a limited time and within a limited geographical area (if appropriate).

 However trade secrets and confidential information also often give rise to their own proprietary rights and so the owner may well be entitled to protect them more widely (without necessarily any geographic or time limits).

 Types of restrictive covenant

 - Non-solicitation restrictive covenants (this means the covenantor agrees not to approach people such as customers, potential customers or other employees with a view to enticing them away from or altering their relationship with the business).
-Generally, the covenants should be restricted to people that that the covenantor has had recent contact with.
+Generally, the covenants should be restricted to people that the covenantor has had recent contact with.